 The SXU Health Center is unique in that we serve students, faculty, staff and members of the community.
 We are a nurse practitioner-led primary care clinic that is open year-round and provides a variety of services for our patient population.
 Located at 3925 W. 103rd Street (Driehaus Center), our mission is to provide accessible and affordable holistic care that upholds the SXU standard for excellence.

-Starting August 24, 2020, the SXU Health Center is offering COVID-19 testing to students, staff and faculty.
-At this time, we are unable to offer it to members of the community, but we may be able to in the future.
+The SXU Health Center is now offering COVID-19 testing to students, staff and faculty.
+At this time, we are unable to offer it to members of the community.

 Infection Control Measures

 During the COVID-19 outbreak, the SXU Health Center has implemented numerous procedures to protect our staff and patients:

 - All patients are required to wear face masks while they are inside the Health Center.
 Staff will also be wearing face masks.